 The AHG11 coordinators thanked Franck Galpin, Christopher Hollmann, Jacob Ström for their generous contributions.

 Anchors for the NN-based video coding activity were created and released on June 4, 2021, within the EE activity.
-The anchors were also made available on the Git repository used for the AHG activity: https://vcgit.hhi.fraunhofer.de/jvet-ahg-nnvc/nnvc-ctc/-/tree/master
+The anchors were also made available on the Git repository used for the AHG activity: https://vcgit.hhi.fraunhofer.de/jvet-ahg-nnvc/nnvc-ctc/-/tree/master.

 It is noted that the anchor data includes performance data for QP points 22, 27, 32, 37, 42 and 47.
 The largest QP point was generated to support the EE test on super-resolution methods.

 The AHG coordinated with SC29/AG5 to prepare a viewing procedure for EE contributions.
 Sequences were selected for three proposals included in the EE, with each proponent selecting three sequences/QP pair that illustrated the visual benefit of the proposal.
-These selections emphaszied the RA configurations.
+These selections emphasized the RA configurations.